NuGet/docs.microsoft.com-nuget/docs/quickstart/install-and-use-a-package-in-visual-studio.md

 ---
-title: Introductory Guide to Using NuGet Packages from within Visual Studio
+title: Install and use a NuGet package in Visual Studio
 description: A walkthrough tutorial on the process of installing and using a NuGet package in a Visual Studio project.
 author: karann-msft
 ms.author: karann